 Low interest rates create the perfect lending environment.
-Consumers want to borrow money because it’s cheap to do so, and lenders want to hand money out because they’ve got plenty of cash thanks to loosened economic policy.
+Consumers want to borrow money because it’s cheap to do so, and lenders want to hand money out because they’ve got plenty of cash, thanks to loosened economic policy.
 It’s a match made in heaven.

-When interest rates are low, we see two important trends that will have a massive positive impact on Home Depot.
+When interest rates are low, we see two important trends that will have a massive positive impact on Home Depot:

 Interest rates aren’t the only force driving construction demand.
-There are two other factors driven by the COVID-19 pandemic that bode well for Home Depot.
+There are two other factors driven by the COVID-19 pandemic that bode well for Home Depot:

-At the same time, relocation associated with the ability to move away from the office and job turnover are likely to continue as well.
+At the same time, relocation associated with the ability to move away from the office and job turnover is also likely to continue.
 Company owners and employees alike are realizing major benefits of remote work and may choose to set up shop someplace new.

 Considering Home Depot’s leadership in construction materials and tools, and the fact that demand for these products will likely continue to climb, the stock is one that should not be ignored.

 COVID-19 has been a painful experience for everyone.
-It has changed the shape of our lives, and will have a lasting impact on how we see the world.
+It has changed the shape of our lives and will have a lasting impact on how we see the world.
 However, this lasting impact will create several compelling investing opportunities in the short term and in the post-pandemic world.